 If I am accepted during Early Decision, can I have an extension on the Feb.
 15 reply deadline?

-If you are accepted to your first-choice college at Syracuse University under the Early Decision plan, you must respond with a postmark no later than February 15 or your admission will be withdrawn.
+If you are accepted to your first-choice college at Syracuse University under the Early Decision plan, you must respond no later than February 15 to secure your place in the class.

 What are your homeschool requirements?